nelsonripoll/portfolio/learning/nginx/README.md

 #### ZLib

-Zlib is a cross-platform, lossless data-compression library used for the http\_zip\_module to compress the responses of an HTTP server.
+Zlib is a data-compression library used for the http\_zip\_module to compress the responses of a HTTP server.

 Install zlib and its libraries.
 ```